 Utility rates are designed to cover the utility's costs and provide a reasonable rate of return.
 Thus, as a business, cost allocation among its customer base is not its concern unless it affects APS's business interests, e.g. by having a negative impact on demand.
-4

-When new rooftop solar installations go on line, a bit of APS's capacity is idled and related 5 6 costs temporarily cease to be covered because (i) solar customer usage of APS power drops and 7 (ii) other customers are using solar customer excess production rather than APS production.
-If 8 APS were adding new, non-solar customers at the same rate, the released capacity would be 9 used, and we would not be having this conversation.
-The focus would be on APS's long term 10 growth, a significant interest of APS and its owners and lenders.
+When new rooftop solar installations go on line, a bit of APS's capacity is idled and related costs temporarily cease to be covered because solar customer usage of APS power drops.
+If APS were adding new, non-solar customers at the same rate, the released capacity would be used, and we would not be having this conversation.
+The focus would be on APS's long term growth, a significant interest of APS and its owners and lenders.

-11 To express the problem from another perspective, rooftop solar is creating new capacity in 12 APS's service area just as would occur if APS added a new generator.
-The difference, APS does not have control over the pace of introduction of the new capacity and its rate schedules are not 13 14 adapted to it.
-This explanation also highlights that there are two distinct categories of cost at issue here: (i) capacity costs (which are incurred by both APS and the solar customer) and (ii) 15 16 Grid Support costs.
+To express the problem from another perspective, rooftop solar is creating new capacity in APS's service area just as would occur if APS added a new generator.
+The difference, APS does not have control over the pace of introduction of the new capacity and its rate schedules are not adapted to it.

-17 APS says that in the last two years the rate of new rooftop solar additions has rapidly 18 increased.
-As a result, a significant gap between the "relinquished demand" and the "new 19 demand" curves has occurred.
-However, because there is a finite amount of homeowner capital 20 and a limited number of rooftops with orientations that make the installation economically 21 feasible, it is reasonable to expect that over time the gap will close.
-Additionally, retirement of 22 old APS facilities and deferral of new as a result of changed demand will hasten the closing of 23 the gap.
-The latter, of course, is the normal way excess capacity is managed and is the 24 responsibility of APS.
-Meanwhile, APS has the problem of covering the costs that it is currently 25 absorbing.
+APS says that in the last two years the rate of new rooftop solar additions has rapidly increased.
+As a result, a significant gap between the "relinquished demand" and the "new demand" curves has occurred.
+However, because there is a finite amount of homeowner capital and a limited number of rooftops with orientations that make the installation economically feasible, it is reasonable to expect that over time the gap will close.
+Additionally, retirement of old APS facilities and deferral of new as a result of changed demand will hasten the closing of the gap.
+The latter, of course, is the normal way excess capacity is managed and is the responsibility of APS.
+Meanwhile, APS has the problem of covering the costs that it is currently absorbing.
 This too is a significant APS interest.

-26 If I understand APS's testimony correctly, costs generally will not be allocated in the rate 27 structure (applicable to both solar and non-solar users of APS power) until the next general rate 28 case which would conclude at the earliest in July 2016.
+If I understand APS's testimony correctly, costs generally will not be allocated in the rate structure (applicable to both solar and non-solar users of APS power) until the next general rate case which would conclude at the earliest in July 2016.
 However, there are no guarantees.
-Costs 29 to be allocated must be shown to be reasonable and unavoidable.
-For example, if APS failed to 30 anticipate and properly manage the excess capacity problem knowing since 2007 that it could 31 occur, perhaps some of the costs should be absorbed by APS's owners who put management in place, not the ratepayers.
+Costs to be allocated must be shown to be reasonable and unavoidable.
+For example, if APS failed to anticipate and properly manage the excess capacity problem knowing since 2007 that it could occur, perhaps the costs should be absorbed by APS's owners who put management in place, not the ratepayers.
 This means that APS is not only currently absorbing costs, but there is a risk that some costs might not be shifted to its customer base requiring APS to take some other action to reduce capacity.
 Both are legitimate business interests.